OSTEOPOROSIS (OP)

 1.1 years (1.0 – 1.3)

-• FRAX tool link.
-Patients who develop new significant risk factors (e.g. RA, chronic corticosteroid use) after initial screening may need to have their interval shortened.
-Patients who are receiving OP treatment have different recommendations (see treatment and monitoring below).
+• FRAX tool.
+Patients who develop new risk factors (e.g., RA, chronic corticosteroid use) after initial screening may need earlier rescreening.

 • Reference [15]